rust-lang-ru/book/rustbook-en/src/ch17-01-futures-and-syntax.md

 > using `thread::spawn` in [Creating a New Thread with
 > spawn][thread-spawn]<!--ignore-->, where the closure we passed to another
 > thread started running immediately.
 It’s also different from how many other
 > languages approach async.
-But it’s important for Rust, and we’ll see why
+But it’s important for Rust to be able to provide
-> later.
+> its performance guarantees, just as it is with iterators.

 Once we have `response_text`, we can parse it into an instance of the `Html` type using `Html::parse`.
 Instead of a raw string, we now have a data type we